Turner-Walz/Data_projects_TripleTen/Zomato/README.md

 Scope
 This project focused on Sales Analysis, examining trends in revenue generation across different restaurants and time periods.
 Key areas of research included:

-🔹 Revenue Dynamics – How have sales fluctuated over time?
+🔹 Revenue Dynamics – How have sales fluctuated over time? <br/>
-🔹 Sales Distribution – Which restaurants contribute the most to revenue?
+🔹 Sales Distribution – Which restaurants contribute the most to revenue?<br/>
-🔹 KPIs & Performance Metrics – Identifying key indicators such as total sales, average order value, and sales frequency.
+🔹 KPIs & Performance Metrics – Identifying key indicators such as total sales, average order value, and sales frequency.<br/>
-🔹 Seasonality & Trends – Identifying peak sales periods and underlying patterns.
+🔹 Seasonality & Trends – Identifying peak sales periods and underlying patterns.<br/>

 The analysis was limited to provided datasets (food, menu, orders, restaurant, and users) without incorporating external data sources.